Ozzy-ZY/minimal-Http-Server/README.md

-# This Repository has been  rewrited at
+# This Repository has been rewritten at
 https://github.com/Ozzy-ZY/Minimal-HTTP-Server-Rewrite